Keynoting the Internetdagarna conference, Stockholm, November 2017

 technology & ethics…

 AI ethics has exploded in the last several years.
 But what are we really talking about when we talk about ethics?
 Turns out that it’s often not ethics at all, which matters when we want to design and build technologies with consequence.
-I hold the inaugural K&L Gates Associate Professorship in Ethics and Computational Technologies at Carnegie Mellon and lead the investigation of these questions with researchers across the university.
+I held the inaugural K&L Gates Associate Professorship in Ethics and Computational Technologies at Carnegie Mellon and lead the investigation of these questions in collaboration with researchers across the university and the world.
+I continue this work today, looking at the impact on museums, and especially seeking a Swedish lens for the work.

 and pneumatic tubes.